Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - Math.pow(base, exponent); base^exponent
 - Math.sqrt(value)

+- object.hasOwnProperty() = checks if a property on a given object exists or not.
+Returns true or false
 - Object.values(object) = returns an array with object's values
 - Object.keys(object) = returns an array with object's keys
 - object.key = value